TheArturthur/CoppermindScraper/Cosmere/Lamaril.md

 ## Appearance and Personality
 Lamaril is a tall, slim [[Lighteyes\|lighteyes]].
 Although he is not a large man, his angular body implies that he is not weak.
 He wears a beard with a square cut.
 His clothing includes a forest-green cloak, one of the colors of House Sadeas.
-He is a cruel person who casually threatens his inferiors and caused them to fear him.
+He is a cruel person who casually threatens his inferiors and causes them to fear him.
 He has no regard for the lives of darkeyed soldiers.
 His primary concerns during his tenure as a captain appear to be enriching himself and staying in Sadeas's good graces. [[Sylphrena\|Sylphrena]] does not like him.

 ## Attributes and Abilities
 Lamaril is a landless lighteyes of a very low [[Dahn\|dahn]]; he is referred to as a "near-darkeyes" by Brightlady [[Hashal\|Hashal]].